Pp3ng/network_chat/README.md

 # Chat Server and Client

-This is a simple chat server and client written in Python.
-The server is multithreaded and can handle multiple clients at once.
-The server is able to broadcast messages to all connected clients.
-The client is able to send messages to the server and receive messages from the server.
+This is a simple chat server and client written in C. The server is multithreaded and can handle multiple clients at once.
+The server is able to broadcast messages to all connected clients.The client is able to send messages to the other clients and receive messages from them or private message to a specified client.
 ## Features

 - Multithreaded server: The server is able to handle multiple clients at once.